EA-Wardie/data-grid-vuetify/README.md

 For auto synced values use `v-model` instead.

 #### `v-drawer`
-The `v-drawer` directive can be used to mutate the addition actions drawer state from outside.
+The `v-drawer` directive can be used to mutate the additional actions drawer state from outside.
-Simple pass a data property to this directive and change it as needed.
+Simply pass a data property to this directive and change it as needed.

 ### Events